 Faculty within the department are actively engaged in community partnerships aimed at providing both our students and the global community with unique learning opportunities and solutions to today's health care problems.

-- Medical Missions
+- Montana Medical Mission Complete

-- Gay Alliance of Rochester
+Gay Alliance of Rochester

 Through collaborations with the Gay Alliance of the Genesee Valley we have provided integral training to students, practitioners, and patients.
-Programming has included: Ice-breaker activities at P1 orientation, LGBT presentations in the required Diversity course, a transgender panel discussion for students and practitioners, continuing education events, Safe Zone training for WSOP faculty and staff, and community outreach at Pride.
+Programming has included: Ice-breaker activities at P1 orientation, LGBT presentations in the required Diversity course, a transgender panel discussion for students and practitioners, continuing education events, Safe Zone training for faculty and staff, and community outreach at Pride.

-- Edison Technical High School
+Edison Technical High School

 It has been suggested that college outreach programs can have positive effects on students’ educational outcomes and that exposure to science and science in practice may increase students’ interest in the discipline.
 Outreach programs have become an important part of creating a generation of students that are scientifically literate and interested in pursuing science careers.

 President Obama has launched an “Educate to Innovate” campaign aimed at increasing student participation in science, technology, engineering, and mathematics (STEM).
 Efforts within the campaign call for scientists to work with these students and to help them excel in science and math.

 A recent article (2010) in JAMA highlights the unique role that professional programs can play in “promoting excitement about science and healthcare to young people by connecting them with strong role models, state-of-the-art laboratories, and innovative technology”.
 These same programs can also “expose low-income and ethnic minority students to the culture of higher education, expand their knowledge base, and convey the need for them to enter science and health-related careers”.